OASI: Objective-Aware Surrogate Initialization for Multi-Objective Bayesian Optimization in TinyML Keyword Spotting: Experimental result

-We evaluate on the Google Speech Commands v2 (GSC) corpus \cite{warden2018speech}, using 10 balanced classes (8k train, 1k validation, 1k test each).
-All clips are normalized to 1.0 s at 16 kHz and converted into 40-bin log-Mel spectrograms (25 ms window, 10 ms hop).
-As the backbone, we adopt a depthwise separable CNN (DS-CNN) \cite{garai2025advances} shown in Figure \ref{fig: architecture}, where standard convolutions are factored into a lightweight spatial filter followed by a pointwise projection, greatly reducing parameters and multiply–accumulate operations while preserving accuracy—making DS-CNNs highly suitable for TinyML and low-latency embedded inference.
-The hyperparameter search space is restricted to balance accuracy and efficiency: convolutional layers ${1,2,3}$, filters $16$–$64$, kernel sizes ${(3,3),(5,5)}$, fully connected layers ${1,2,3}$, with batch normalization and dropout as options.
-Implementation used Python 3.12.7, TensorFlow 2.14.0, and Librosa 0.10.1.
-Models were trained with Adam ($\text{lr}=10^{-3}, \beta_1=0.9, \beta_2=0.999$), batch size 64, and up to 100 epochs with early stopping (patience 10) and checkpointing.
-Experiments ran on an NVIDIA RTX A4000 GPU with an Intel Xeon W-2245 CPU.
+We evaluate on Google Speech Commands v2 (GSC) \cite{warden2018speech} with 10 balanced classes (8k/1k/1k train/val/test).
+Audio is normalized to 1.0\,s at 16\,kHz and mapped to 40-bin log-Mel features (25\,ms window, 10\,ms hop).
+The backbone is a depthwise separable CNN (DS-CNN) (Fig.~\ref{fig: architecture}), where each standard convolution is factorized into depthwise spatial filtering and pointwise projection, reducing parameters and MACs while preserving accuracy, enabling low-latency TinyML inference.
+The hyperparameter space is $h \in \{d \in \{1,2,3\},\, w \in [16,64],\, k \in \{3\times3,5\times5\},\, f \in \{1,2,3\},\, \text{BN},\, \text{Dropout}\}$, reflecting embedded constraints.
+Training uses Adam ($\text{lr}=10^{-3},\beta_1=0.9,\beta_2=0.999$), batch size 64, up to 100 epochs, with early stopping (patience 10).
+Optimization runs on RTX A4000; deployment metrics are measured exclusively on target MCUs.
+The complete implementation of OASI and MOBO is publicly available\footnote{\url{https://github.com/sumansamui/OASI-MOBO-TinyML_KWS.git}}.